 Undergraduate and graduate students make up a large and important portion of AAG Annual Meeting attendees.
-To celebrate and engage this important and growing part of the AAG community, there will be many events, activities, and resources geared for students in attendance in DC.
+To celebrate and engage this important and growing part of the AAG community, there will be many events, activities, and resources geared for students in attendance in Denver.
 We encourage students to network with their peers and colleagues, expand their involvement in and understanding of the discipline of geography, and learn skills to build their careers.
-Be sure to read through the items below to make the most of the meeting…and to find how you could win a free student registration to the 2020 meeting in Denver!
+Be sure to read through the items below to make the most of the meeting…and to find how you could win a free student registration to the 2021 meeting in Seattle!

 Preparing for the Meeting (for both first time and returning student attendees!)

 - Newcomers’ Guide to the Meeting: Check out this handy guide for tips and tricks to navigating the largest geography conference in the world.

 - AAG Mobile App: Access and search all meeting events and sessions, organize your schedule, connect with other attendees, and more through the AAG Mobile App (free!).
 Learn more about its functionality and/or download it today.

 - Online Session and Abstract Galleries: You can also explore the meeting by searching the online galleries of submitted abstracts and scheduled sessions.
 Use a variety of search functions (including keywords, author affiliation, and more) to discover the interesting and evolving content that will be showcased in Denver and highlight events relevant to your interests and work.